By Keith Boggs

 - What issues will you ignore for now and likely address later on your own?

 - Are there any deal-breakers in the report that could make you walk away?

-Assuming you’re using a loan to make your home purchase, your mortgage lender may mandate that certain issues be addressed before the deal can close.
+Assuming you’re using a loan to make your home purchase, your mortgage lender may mandate that certain issues identified in the home inspection be addressed before the deal can close.
 They will hire an appraiser to assess the property’s condition and determine its market value.
 The appraisal report gives them guidance to request the fixes that must be completed to meet their minimum property standards.